Roke Manor Research takes its name from the 19th century Manor House which sits in the countryside in our 22 acre estate near Romsey.

 Following the take-over of Plessey by Siemens and GEC in 1990, Siemens took part-ownership of Roke Manor Research in 1990.
 In 1991, GEC sold its 50% share holding in Roke Manor Research and the company became wholly owned by Siemens.

 Roke is now wholly owned by Chemring Group PLC.
-Chemring acquired Roke from Siemens on Thursday 30th September 2010.
-The acquisition of Roke will substantially enhance Chemring’s existing technologies in a number of key market sectors and will provide a growing number of products and technologies that will allow the Group to enter adjacent attractive, high growth markets.
+Chemring acquired Roke from Siemens in 2010.
+The acquisition of Roke has substantially enhanced Chemring’s existing technologies in a number of key market sectors and provided a growing number of products and technologies that have allowed the Group to enter adjacent attractive, high growth markets.

 Roke Manor History